 Contact an AccessAbility Advisor or your relevant academic staff for advice.

 Courses can now be accessed on phones, tablets, laptops, as well as the personal computer, at home, at work, or even on public transport.
 Anywhere is now a learning space.
 Various technologies and applications are available to facilitate your academic study.

-AccessAbility can discuss a range of adaptive equipment and assistive technologies for students registered with the AccessAbility Hub.
+AccessAbility can discuss a range of adaptive equipment and assistive technologies if you are registered with the AccessAbility Hub.
 The Assistive Technology Room on the Melbourne Campus and other regional campuses provides access to a scanner, OCR software, magnifiers, screen readers and text-to-speech software.

 AccessAbility Hub staff can assist you with advice on apps and software for your needs.
-Contact us to discuss what solutions may work for you.
+Contact the AccessAbility Hub to discuss what solutions may work for you.

-The AccessAbility Hub works closely with students and academic staff to ensure learning materials are available when needed.
+The AccessAbility Hub works closely with you and academic staff to ensure learning materials are available when needed.

 To discuss what options and formats may work best for you, please register with AccessAbility Hub and an AccessAbility Advisor will work with you to ensure you are able to access your learning materials.
 This may involve providing you with assistive technology to access materials yourself, or where necessary, providing accessible formats for you.
 It's important to register early for support where you have complex circumstances.

 Make arrangements in advance to take advantage of these additional services.
 See more information on library services for students with a disability.

 Extensions on assignments

 Information about due dates, penalties for late submission and how to request an extension is available in your Subject Learning Guides in the LMS.
 In general, an extension request should be sent to your subject coordinator.
 Please remember requests for extensions need to be submitted at least 3 days prior to the due date for the assessment task.
 If you have a Learning Access Plan that recommends extensions when required you can submit your Learning Access Plan to support your extension.